b1skit/Ski-Boat-Captain/README.md

 This project is a work-in-progress, so please keep in mind that the art is not final and there are some bugs in the game.

+Check out the .cs files in /Assets/ if you're interested in viewing the bulk of the C# sourcecode written for this project.

 See www.AdamBadke.com for more information, or to download a playable build.